deefour/authorizer/README.md

 #### 0.3.0 - March 19, 2015

- - Adding much improved support for policy scopes
+ - Adding much improved support for policy scopes.
  - Remove `helpers.php` from Composer autoload.
 Developers should be able to choose whether these functions are included.
  - Cleaned up docblocks.